-Following another pro-Mourinho article – Barney Ronay‘s laughable attempt to compare The Toxic One to…wait for it…Mike Tyson (!) – it seems a good time to refresh everyone’s
+Following an early season pro-Mourinho article – Barney Ronay‘s laughable attempt to compare The Toxic One to…wait for it…Mike Tyson (!) – it seems a good time to refresh everyone’s

 drinks memories about the Portuguese bus-parker’s most impressive skill: rank hypocrisy.

 Congratulations are indeed due to Manchester United for their 2-0 triumph against Ajax in the Europa league Final.
 A second trophy added to the 2016-17 collection and Champions league qualification secured.
 Job done.

 And without the slightest hint of shame too.
 Let me take you back in time…

 Jose Mourinho in 2013: “I don’t want to win the Europa League.
 It would be a big disappointment for me.
 I don’t want my players to feel the Europa League is our competition.”

 Jose Mourinho in 2015: “The Europa League is a different level of competition for a different level of player and a different level of club.
 It is not good for a big club to go there and win it.”